Legal Retrieval for Public Defenders: Discussion

 \subsection{Collaborations between Academia and Legal Institutions}

-This work illustrates the value of collaborations between academic researchers and legal institutions such as OPDs.
-We believe such partnerships can be mutually beneficial, while also helping situating AI research in more realistic settings.
+This work illustrates a collaboration between academic researchers and a public agency.
+We believe such partnerships can be mutually beneficial: Public agencies get to be involved in reflecting on their existing workflows and AI needs, and gain exposure to the opportunities, trade-offs, risks and barriers of AI applications.

-Legal institutions get to be involved in identifying appealing and realistic AI use cases, which can result in deployed systems.
-Such collaborations allow practitioners and researchers to jointly explore tools that fit existing workflows.
-Through frequent meetings and discussions, a knowledge transfer takes place: institutions learn more about the risks, opportunities, and trade-offs of different AI applications.
-Researchers, in turn, get a chance to work on AI tasks and use cases that are more closely aligned with real institutional needs and constraints, which often include tacit knowledge about legal workflows and institutional practices, which AI tools have to be able to navigate.
+For researchers, such collaborations allow work on AI tasks and use cases that are more closely aligned with real institutional needs and constraints.
+These are often absent in existing datasets and AI benchmarks, especially in the legal domain (See Appendix Table \ref{tab:legal_retrieval_datasets}).
+Through frequent meetings and discussions, knowledge transfer benefits both sides: agencies clarify their AI needs, and researchers gain insight into tacit constraints that can inform better AI methods.

-Lastly, we believe such collaborations represent a promising research direction for gathering data and developing more realistic use cases that have real-world utility \cite{ott2022mapping}.
+We believe such collaborations represent a promising research direction to work on more realistic AI applications with practical utility \citep{ott2022mapping}.
 As NLP and AI techniques mature and increasingly promise real-world impact, progress is often limited by the lack of realistic datasets and evaluation settings.
-We view our collaboration with the NJ OPD, and the resulting deployed system and accompanying data artifacts, as one step toward addressing this gap.
+We view our collaboration with NJOPD, and the accompanying data artifacts presented in this paper as one step toward addressing this gap.